Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-Whether you are starting your business or organizing a business already in existence, you'll want to understand Indiana’s requirements for LLC formation.
+Whether you are starting your Indiana business or organizing an Indiana business already in existence, if you are considering forming an LLC you'll want to understand Indiana’s requirements for LLC formation.

-The name you select for your LLC must end with "Limited Liability Company," "LLC" or "L.L.C."
-Plus, your name must be distinguishable from the names of other businesses of the same type on the records of the Secretary of State's office.
+The name you select for your LLC must include the words "Limited Liability Company," or an abbreviation thereof.
+Plus, your LLC’s name must be distinguishable on the records of the Secretary of State's office from the names of other domestic or foreign filing entities, reserved or assumed names.

 The following are Indiana’s requirements for the members/managers of LLCs: